john-pierce/pytest-tf-module/README.md

 `tf_output` requests `tf_apply` and is often the only fixture needed.

-Specifying `--skip destroy` will skip the execution of `terraform destroy` and return and empty dictionary.
+Specifying `--skip-tf destroy` will skip the execution of `terraform destroy` and return and empty dictionary.